AMReX-Codes/amrex/Docs/sphinx_documentation/source/Testing.rst

 The test suite is mostly used internally by AMReX developers.
-However, if you are making a pull request to AMReX, it can be useful to run the test suite on your local machine to reduce the liklihood that your changes break some existing functionality.
+However, if you are making a pull request to AMReX, it can be useful to run the test suite on your local machine to reduce the likelihood that your changes break some existing functionality.
 To run the test suite locally, you must first obtain a copy of the test runner source, available on Github here: https://github.com/AMReX-Codes/regression_testing.
 The test runner requires Python version 2.7 or greater.
 Additional information on the test suite software can be found at,